|

 Big Lottery Grant - Equal Say for Parents

-Earlier this year, the Big Lottery Fund awarded us a grant of £250,000 over three years to run an advocacy project for parents who have learning disability, living in Glasgow and East Renfrewshire.
+In April 2009, the Big Lottery Fund awarded us a grant of £250,000 over three years to run an advocacy project for parents who have a learning disability, living in Glasgow and East Renfrewshire.

 Through some research we did with the Glasgow School of Social Work, we knew that many parents with learning disabilities find it difficult to get the help they need.
 It might be the information they are given is not accessible to them or they find it difficult to meet people who can give them help and support.